 If your CoachProxy is out of warranty (more than a year old), you can purchase the WiFi hardware upgrade directly from Amazon or other retailers for around $15.

-Purchase from Amazon at https://www.amazon.com/gp/product/B003MTTJOY (be sure “N150-Nano” is selected) or search the web for “Edimax EW-7811Un Nano Wi-Fi USB Adapter”.
+Purchase from Amazon at https://amzn.to/3q6Tes9 (be sure “N150-Nano” is selected) or search the web for “Edimax EW-7811Un Nano Wi-Fi USB Adapter”.
 Just plug the WiFi adapter into a CoachProxy USB port.
+NOTE: Be sure not to purchase the “New V2 version” WiFi adapter, it will not work.

 You will also need to download the CoachProxy 3.0 software from our web site and install it on your CoachProxy’s memory card to complete the upgrade. – Instructions for Installing CoachProxy 3.0 Software